slmhastings/Penny-Blog/src/pages/blog/2021-04-06-what-are-the-money-things-no-one-tells-you-2.md

 Bottom line is, if you right size your expenses and find room to save and invest \*just a little bit\*, you can hit the million-dollar mark faster than anybody making the big bucks.

 Don’t believe us?
-Take our money quiz to see your earning potential \[Link to money quiz]
+[Take our money quiz](penny-finance.com/quiz) to see your earning potential

 Need help with your budget?
-Read these tips to get you from broke to woke
+[Read these tips](https://blog.penny-finance.com/blog/2021-03-30-hate-budgets-try-these-3-things-instead/) to get you from broke to woke

 # MYTH: YOU NEED TO BUY A HOUSE